 Artificial Memory: Mnemonic Writing in the New Media

 Banff Centre for the Arts

-Reading of 50 Characters at the Banff Centre for the Arts.
-March 1997
+Reading of With Men of Progress and Women of Vision at the Banff Centre for the Arts.
+March 1997.

 Launch for Notes Toward Absolute Zero

 September 26, 1996 - Vancouver, reading at the Vancouver Film School.